markquinn12/readAndOuputJsonWithNode/README.md

 The above statement will create JSON in the following format [here](input.json)

+**Note:** When running the above statements in SQL developer you need to run the statements using F5.
+If you click on the "Run Statement" button it will not create the json output.

 ##Utility installation
 Run the below command to install globally.
 This will install the files checked into this project on GITHUB and allow us to run the utility using the keyword: convertjsontodataset